craftercms/docs/source/developers/cook-books/how-tos/working-with-crafter-studios-api.rst

    .. note::

-     Not all users have the required permission ``manage_access_token`` to create access tokens, if the ``Token Management`` tool is not shown in the global menu you will need to request the permission or an access token to a system administrator.
+     Not all users have the required permission ``manage_access_token`` to create access tokens.
+     If the ``Token Management`` tool is not shown in the global menu you will need to request the permission or an access token from a system administrator.

    |

-   To use JWT you need to obtain a an access token following these steps:
+   If you already have an access token you can skip to step 5, otherwise follow all steps to create a new
+   token:

    1. Login to Crafter Studio